 Researching your family tree.

 I decided to try and look back at some of my family history for various reasons.
 My Father, born in 1914, lost his mother when he was only around 3 years old.
 His Father remarried a couple of years later but my Dad did not join this new family.
-This man, my Grandad, was lost at sea in the thirties when all hands were lost on his ship.
+This man, my Grandfather, was lost at sea in the thirties when all hands were lost on his ship

 So this is some of what I wanted to discover:-

-- Who my Grandad married.
+- Who my Grandfather married.

 - His second wife's family name, that is her maiden name.